WinterLi1993/sortedBedIntersection/README.md

 The intron.bed file has been added to the Data folder The TE.bed can be downloaded from https://www.dropbox.com/s/gd0iqq7plcmv1a6/TE.rar?dl=0

+TE.bed  : 4411767 entries
+Intron.bed : 238869 entries
+Time taken by the script : 8.3 sec on a Intel I7 6500U@2.5GHz
 Usage

-./finalversion_overlap.pl Intron.bed TE.bed > output_file
+./finalversion_overlap.pl /path/to/Intron.bed /path/to/TE.bed > output_file